 In Chinese tradition, the 15th day of the seventh month in the lunar calendar is called Ghost Day and the seventh month in general is regarded as the Ghost Month (鬼月), in which ghosts and spirits, including those of the deceased ancestors, come out from the lower realm.

 Distinct from both the Qingming Festival (in Spring) and Chung Yeung Festival (in Autumn) in which living descendants pay homage to their deceased ancestors, on Ghost Day, the deceased are believed to visit the living.

 Intrinsic to the Ghost Month is ancestor worship, where traditionally, the filial piety of descendants extended to their ancestors even after death.
-Activities during the month include preparing ritualistic food offerings, burning incense and burning joss paper, a papier-mâché form of material items such as clothes, gold, and other fine goods for the visiting spirits of the ancestors.
+Activities during the month include preparing ritualistic food offerings, burning incense and joss paper, as well as papier-mâché forms of material items such as clothes, gold, and other fine goods, for the visiting spirits of the ancestors.

 Elaborate meals (often vegetarian) are be served with empty seats for each of the deceased in the family, treating the deceased as if they are still living.
 Ancestor worship is what distinguishes the Qingming Festival from the Ghost Festival, because the latter includes paying respects to all deceased, including the same and younger generations, while the former only includes older generations.